queens.utils package#

 Formatter splitting multiline messages into single line messages.

 A logged message that consists of more than one line - contains a new line char - is split into multiple single line messages that all have the same format.
-Without this the overall
+Without this the overall format of the logging is broken for multiline messages.

 Override format function.